What is reflation? Definition and meaning

 Trump’s reflation trade is a term that emerged in the financial press in 2016.
 Economists predicted that if Donald Trump became the US President (which he did), we would likely see fiscal inflation that would drive growth with markets reflecting that.

-During his inauguration speech, President Trump said:
+During his first inauguration speech, US President Trump said:

 “We are going to fix our inner cities and rebuild our highways, bridges, tunnels, airports, schools, hospitals.
 We’re going to rebuild our infrastructure, which will become, by the way, second to none.
 And we will put millions of our people to work as we rebuild it.”